openMetaAnalysis/Colchicine-for-Pericarditis/README.md

 **Clinical summary:** This meta-analysis suggests that the clinical intervention *is* effective.
 As compared to the review by Norrid below, this meta-analysis adds the CORP-2 trial and the trials of post-pericardiotomy patients since the results are very similar.
 Published works at PubMed that cite this analysis and may offer more detailed interpretation are cited in the references below.

-**Methods:** This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
-This repository updates a previously published meta-analysis.(1)
+**Methods overview:** This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
+This repository updates a previously published meta-analysis.(1) <a href="https://github.com/openMetaAnalysis/_Methods">More detail</a> about methods is available.

 **Results:** Details of the studies included are in the [evidence table](../../wiki/Evidence-Table).